 Presumably due to the massive forrest fire set a few years ago, we are now permitted to use our camp stoves only in a designated enclosure.
 The result is no wind disrupting the flame and a deliciously cozy meal area, so I really can’t complain.
 Spiral pasta with salsa italiano and parmesan, soon to be a recurring theme, are on the menu tonight, plus some boxed Gato.
 Sleep is difficult, considering the sun doesn’t set until 11pm, so we play cards until we can manage to drift off.
 This is the only night we have difficulty sleeping; exhaustion works wonders to block out the glare of the sun.

-“The W” hike is so-named because, as you may have guessed, it is shaped like a W, which means it features three different sections of backtracking.
+“The W” hike is so-named because of the path it follows through the park, which means it features three different sections of backtracking.
 Yesterday, we hiked out to Camp Grey to view the glacier, only to turn around today and walk back to Camp Paine Grande, our starting point.